noorrbutt/Codebase-Visualizer/README.md

 - Only public GitHub repositories are supported.
 Private repositories are not supported by this demo.
 - Public repository analysis is protected by server-side IP rate limiting, not by any frontend-exposed secret.
 - AI requests are throttled and performed in background tasks — analysis of large repositories will take time and may be subject to rate limits.
 - This repository intentionally does not implement authentication, onboarding flows, or team/collaboration features.
+All these features will be added once the project is deployed.

 ## License